Convert SUN to BIE

 The BIE file extension, associated with the Joint Bi-level Image Experts Group, stands for "Binary Image Entity".
 This format was developed for efficient compression of binary images, primarily used in fax transmissions.
 Introduced in 1993, JBIG1 provided lossless compression, outperforming earlier standards like CCITT Group 3 and 4.
 It was later succeeded by JBIG2, which offered improved compression efficiency for bi-level images.

-Check the file preview quickly and use SUN to BIE tools if you need to change the conversion settings.
+Check the preview and configure SUN to BIE tools before proceeding.